Zero-FA/faq-simulator/faqs/affiliate-program.md

-Thank you for your interest in the Apex Trader Funding Affiliate Program!
-We are committed to maintaining a high-quality, results-driven affiliate network.
-To ensure alignment with our goals, we invite applications from individuals and organizations that meet the following eligibility criteria:

-Who We're Looking For

-We are seeking affiliates who have a credible and active presence in the trading and finance space.
-Eligible applicants typically demonstrate their influence and expertise through one or more of the following:

-Live Streaming: We especially value affiliates who host live trading sessions, market analysis, or financial discussions on platforms like YouTube.
-Affiliates who actively engage their audience through consistent, high-quality live content are highly encouraged to join our program.
-Social Media Platforms: You maintain a channel with relevant financial or trading content on platforms such as Instagram, YouTube, TikTok, Facebook, X (formerly Twitter), LinkedIn, or Twitch.
-Website or Blog: You operate a site focused on trading, indicators, investing, or financial education.
-Live Trading Community: You manage a real-time trading community on platforms like Discord, Telegram, Slack, or Zoom, engaging members through discussions, training sessions, or mentorship programs.
-Trading Education Platform: You run a trading academy, coaching program, or educational service offering live sessions, webinars, or video tutorials.
-Content Expectations

-Affiliates are encouraged to maintain a consistent content creation schedule, producing high-quality, original material that provides genuine value to the trading community.
+ffiliates are encouraged to maintain a consistent content creation schedule, producing high-quality, original material that provides genuine value to the trading community.
 This can include educational videos, trade breakdowns, strategy guides, market commentary, or platform reviews.

-⚠️ Who Will Not Qualify (Important)
+Who Will Not Qualify (Important)

 To preserve the integrity of the program, we do not accept applications from: